HypothesisWorks/hypothesis/docs/supported.rst

 Hypothesis is supported and tested on CPython 2.7 and CPython 3.4+.

 Hypothesis also supports PyPy2, and will support PyPy3 when there is a stable release supporting Python 3.4+.
-Hypothesis does not currently work on Jython (it requires sqlite), though could feasibly be made to do so.
+Hypothesis does not currently work on Jython, though could feasibly be made to do so.
 IronPython might work but hasn't been tested.
 32-bit and narrow builds should work, though this is currently only tested on Windows.

 In general Hypothesis does not officially support anything except the latest patch release of any version of Python it supports.
 Earlier releases should work